zxmeng98/torchgt/README.md

 For example, for attention module with ```--s 64000 --n 4 --hn 16 --method torchgt```, the trace file looks like below.
 The time bars in the red box represent attention forward and backward time.
 Adding those kernels together, we get attention computation time of 4.35ms.
 ![](docs/trace1.png)

 By zooming in, we can read the backward time of 1.53ms.
-The forward time can be readed similarly.
+The forward time can be read similarly.
 ![](docs/trace1_bw.png)